-- Normal anatomy of the respiratory system - The physiology of the gas exchange unit, lung and chest wall mechanics, airway dynamics and the control of respiration - They pathophysiology of disease states leading to respiratory failure - The physiology and pathophysiology of respiratory development during growth and development from intrauterine life to adulthood - The disease processes related to the different stages of development of the pediatric respiratory system - The principles and theory of mechanical ventilation and other methods of respiratory support - Familiarity with respiratory problems which may be associated with surgical interventions in children with cardiac disease
+- Normal anatomy of the respiratory system - The physiology of the gas exchange unit, lung and chest wall mechanics, airway dynamics and the control of respiration - They pathophysiology of disease states leading to respiratory failure, including hypoxemic and hypercarbic respiratory failure both in children and adults - The principles and theory of mechanical ventilation and other methods of respiratory support - Familiarity with the problems associated with surgical interventions in adult with cardiac disease - 2.
+The Patient with Cardiovascular Dysfunction

-Given a critically ill patient with cardiac dysfunction, either congenital or acquired, the Resident must be able to recognize the problem, provide emergency life saving support, and embark upon a diagnostic and management program to correct the instability.
+Given a critically ill patient with cardiac dysfunction, either congenital or acquired, the Resident must be able to recognize the major categories of congenital and acquired heart disease, provide emergency life saving support, and embark upon a diagnostic and management program to correct the instability.
 The Resident shall demonstrate:

-- Knowledge of the methods and application of "Advanced Cardiac Life Support" techniques - Knowledge of the methods and application of "Pediatric Advanced Life Support" techniques - Knowledge of principles of invasive and non-invasive hemodynamic monitoring. - Detailed knowledge of the pathophysiology and treatment of cardiac failure in neonates, infants, children and adolescents, including the pharmacology of drugs used to treat these entities - An understanding of the basic and complex cardiac arrhythmias, including pharmacological and electrical management - An understanding of the shock syndromes, with emphasis on the pathophysiological events leading to and resulting from the shock state - An understanding of heart-lung interactions - Familiarity with the congenital malformations of the vascular system leading to heart failure and/or hypoxemia
+- Knowledge of the methods and application of "Advanced Cardiac Life Support" techniques - Knowledge of the methods and application of "Pediatric Advanced Life Support" techniques - Knowledge of principles of invasive and non-invasive hemodynamic monitoring. - Ability to assess and manage the patient with chest pain, including myocardial infarction - Detailed knowledge of the pathophysiology and treatment of cardiac failure in children, adolescents and adults, including the pharmacology of drugs used to treat these entities - An understanding of the basic and complex cardiac arrhythmias, including pharmacological and electrical management - An understanding of the shock syndromes, with emphasis on the pathophysiological events leading to and resulting from the shock state - An understanding of heart-lung interactions with particular emphasis on the role of right-heart hemodynamics - Familiarity with the hemodynamic complications of acute valvular (native and prosthetic) disease, with familiarity of the pathophysiological alterations induced by chronic valvular disease in critically ill patients - Familiarity with the management of problems associated with cardiac and vascular surgical interventions in children and adults - Familiarity with the congenital malformations of the vascular system leading to heart failure and/or hypoxemia